-Effective as of September 4, 2012, the Company entered into a consulting agreement with B. F. Saul III, the Company's former president, whereby Mr. Saul III will provide certain consulting services to the Company as an independent contractor.
-Under the consulting agreement, Mr. Saul III will be paid at a rate of \$60,000 per month.
-The consulting agreement includes certain noncompete, nonsolicitation and nondisclosure covenants, and has a term of up to two years, although the consulting agreement is terminable by the Company at any time.
-During 2013 and 2012, such consulting fees totaled \$720,000 and \$225,000, respectively.
+Effective as of September 4, 2012, the Company entered into a consulting agreement with B. F. Saul III, one of the Company's former presidents, whereby Mr. Saul III provided certain consulting services to the Company as an independent contractor and was paid at a rate of \$60,000 per month.
+The consulting agreement included certain noncompete, nonsolicitation and nondisclosure covenants, and expired in September 2014.
+During 2014 and 2013 such consulting fees totaled \$495,000 and \$720,000, respectively.